sisurain/Purdue_STAT301/_build/html/_sources/chapter2.md

 Even with well-designed sampling methods, we cannot entirely eliminate **bias**.
 Below is a list of common sources of bias and errors.

 * **Undercoverage**: Some groups in the population are left out of the process (e.g., homeless, dorm students in telephone polls).
-* **Nonresponse**: Individuals chosen for the sample can’t be contacted or refuse to cooperate (often 50%+ in phone polls).
+* **Nonresponse**: Individuals chosen for the sample can't be contacted or refuse to cooperate (often 50%+ in phone polls).
-* **Response Bias**: Behaviors of interviewer or respondent can influence answers (e.g., lying about sensitive topics, interviewer’s tone, memory errors).
+* **Response Bias**: Behaviors of interviewer or respondent can influence answers (e.g., lying about sensitive topics, interviewer's tone, memory errors).
 * **Wording of Questions**: Minor changes in phrasing can drastically change results.
 Leading or confusing questions create strong bias.
 * **Measurement Bias**: When your measurement process systematically mismeasures the target, consistently favoring one direction (e.g., a scale that overestimates weight).